pitt-sci-cmpinf0010/Intro-to-Jupyter/README.md

 #### How to login to the CRC Jupterhub:

-1. Connect to the VPN.
+1. If you are not on Pitt wifi, connect to the VPN.
 If you need help, instructions are [here](https://www.technology.pitt.edu/help-desk/how-to-documents/pittnet-vpn-pulse-secure-connect-pulse-secure-client)
     * Alternatively, you can connect virtually to one of Pitt's machines using these [instructions](https://www.technology.pitt.edu/services/virtual-lab)
 2. Go to https://jupyterhub.sci.pitt.edu.
 3. Log in with your Pitt credentials